YESHYUNGSEOK/claude-code-tips/README.md

 As you write more code with Claude Code, it becomes easier to make mistakes.
 PR reviews and visual Git clients help catch issues (as I mentioned earlier), but writing tests is crucial as your codebase grows larger.

 You can have Claude Code write tests for its own code.
 Some people say AI can't test its own work, but it turns out it can - similar to how the human brain works.
-When you write tests, you're thinking about the same problem in a slightly different way.
+When you write tests, you're thinking about the same problem in a different way.
 The same applies to AI.

 I've found that TDD (Test-Driven Development) works really well with Claude Code:

 1. Write tests first
-2. Make sure they fail (verifying the tests actually test something)
+2. Make sure they fail
 3. Commit the tests
 4. Write the code to make them pass